bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Module 3: Intermediate Document Manipulation & Animation." />
 </p>

-Welcome to the third module in our second course in JavaScript.
-In this module, you&apos;ll create some scripts that are useful and that you can put on actual webpages.
+<p>Welcome to the third module in our second course in JavaScript.
+In this
+module, you&apos;ll create some scripts that are useful and that you can put on actual webpages.
 Plus they&apos;ll build your skills and you&apos;ll get better at working with JavaScript and <b>jQuery</b>, they provide a lot of practice.
 Let&apos;s dive in and start working on these scripts.
-I think you&apos;re going to get a lot out of them and I look forward to going through them with you.
+I think you&apos;re going to get a lot out of them and I look forward to going through them with you.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-01">3.01 Basic Slider (6:27)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->